DoctorPingu/hash-set/README.md

 Elements in set: -5 42
 ```

-*(Note: The order of elements in the output may vary due to the nature of hash sets.)*
+*Note: Output element order may vary due to hashing.*

+## Assumptions/Limitations

+- Supports integer keys only.
+- Duplicates are ignored upon insertion.
+- Performance may vary with different load factors and key distributions.

+## Author Acknowledgement

+Developed by Mohammed Al-Khudhair as part of Computer Science coursework at the University of Technology Sydney (UTS).